andrewjmack/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-### Peter Lovberg & Andrew Mack
+#### Peter Lovberg & Andrew Mack
-### DU Data Analytics Project 2 | May 2024
+#### DU Data Analytics Project 2 | May 2024

 ## Purpose
 A collaborative extract-transform-load ("ETL") mini project, which involved building an ETL pipeline with Python, Pandas and PostgresSQL.
-Through data transformation of Excel data in a Jupyter Notebook, four CSV files were created, which formed the basis for an ERD and table schema.
+Through data transformation of Excel data in a Jupyter Notebook, four CSV files were created, which formed the basis for an Entity Relationship Diagram ("ERD") and table schema.
 Finally, the CSV file data was loaded into a Postgres SQL database (see screenshots of database tables).

 ## Summary of Instructions
 - Create the Category and Subcategory DataFrames